SDPO: Segment-Level Direct Preference Optimization for Social Agents: Related Work

 {\bf Social Intelligence}\quad Social intelligence can be defined as an agent's ability to understand, adapt to, and respond to the emotions, intentions, and behaviors of others in social interactions.
 Most research on social intelligence has centered around evaluation.
 For example, SOCIALIQA \cite{sap-etal-2019-social} emphasizes commonsense reasoning about social situations, while SocialIQ \cite{zadeh2019social} extends evaluation modalities from plain text to video. \citet{shapira-etal-2023-well} assess large language models (LLMs) using the Faux Pas Test, and SocialBench \cite{chen-etal-2024-socialbench} evaluates the sociality of role-playing agents at both individual and group levels.
 Additionally, some studies \cite{le-etal-2019-revisiting, shapira-etal-2024-clever} examine models' social intelligence from a theory-of-mind perspective.
 However, with the advancement of LLM, LLM-based social agents are now capable of interacting in real social scenarios.
 The traditional static QA-style benchmarks are no longer sufficient to evaluate the social intelligence of the agents.
 SOTOPIA \cite{zhou2024sotopia} is currently the only dynamic and interactive social benchmark, providing simulated testing environments for contemporary social agents.
 We hope this work will inspire further research aimed at enhancing the social intelligence of models through methodological innovation.

-{\bf Alignment Methods of Different Granularities}\quad Reinforcement Learning from Human Feedback (RLHF) \cite{ouyang2022training} is an effective approach for aligning LLMs' outputs with human preferences.
-However, it has notable drawbacks, including instability, complexity, and high resource consumption.
-To address these challenges, \cite{rafailov2023direct} introduce DPO, which simplifies training by using offline data with a straightforward classification loss.
-We classify DPO as a turn-level alignment method, and various alignment algorithms at different granularities have been developed based on DPO.
-Token-level DPO (TDPO) \cite{zeng2024token} integrates forward KL divergence constraints at the token level, enhancing both alignment and diversity.
+{\bf Alignment Methods with Refined Granularity}\quad \citet{rafailov2023direct} introduces Direct Preference Optimization (DPO), which utilizes offline data and a streamlined loss function to align LLMs.
+Various alignment algorithms at refined granularity have been developed based on DPO.
+Token-level DPO \cite{zeng2024token} integrates forward KL divergence constraints at the token level, enhancing both alignment and diversity.
 Step-DPO \cite{lai2024step} utilizes individual reasoning steps for preference optimization instead of holistic answer-level evaluation.
-However, in multi-turn interaction scenarios such as goal-oriented social dialogues or web navigation, single-turn alignment is insufficient.
+SePO \cite{yang2024selective} presents a token-level reward function estimation method to selectively optimize key tokens in responses.
+However, in multi-turn interaction scenarios such as social dialogues or web navigation, single-turn alignment is insufficient.
 To tackle this, ETO and DMPO extend DPO to multi-turn contexts by leveraging session-level data.
-We take a step further by proposing SDPO, which introduces a segment-level sample pair optimization framework to achieve finer-grained alignment in multi-turn interactions.
+We take a step further by proposing SDPO, which introduces a dynamic segment-level optimization framework to achieve finer-grained alignment in multi-turn interactions.